IBM/kif/docs/tutorial.md

 * the subject is "Brazil" and the value is "Argentina"; or
 * the subject is "France" and the value is "United Kingdom".

-Note that we want to match alternative subject-value pairs, which is not possible with a single filter.
-Using [`mix()`][kif_lib.Store.mix] we can write this as two separate filters whose results are combined:
+Note that in this case we want to match alternative subject-value pairs, which cannot be written as a single filter.
+Using [`mix()`][kif_lib.Store.mix] we can write this as two separate filters and get their results combined:

 ```py
 from kif_lib import Filter